 Oral health and musculoskeletal disorders

-Periodontitis, severe inflammation of the tissues around the teeth, has been identified as a potentially aggravating factor for individuals suffering from rheumatoid arthritis.
+Periodontitis, a severe inflammation of the tissues surrounding the teeth, has been identified as a potentially aggravating factor for individuals suffering from rheumatoid arthritis.
 This connection is based on the common inflammatory nature of both diseases, where chronic inflammation and exacerbated immune responses play a central role.

 Studies have shown that bacteria responsible for periodontitis, such as Porphyromonas gingivalis, can not only trigger an inflammatory response in the mouth but also adversely affect the joint inflammation characteristic of rheumatoid arthritis.